aerotron1/ISDB/README.md

 - Created the ISDB express app on vs code.
 - Sketched a model diagram for the schema.
-- Start user stories.
+- Started user stories.
-- Deploy express App and removed unused code.
+- Deployed express App and removed unused code.

 2. What are you going to work on next